yihui/yihui.org/content/en/2017-08-29-why-xaringan-remark-js.md

 1. I loved the choice of Google fonts in the example.
 To me, it seems that the best fonts are always the fonts I have never used by myself.

-1. There are painfully many flavors of Markdown in the world, but I really only have belief in two flavors: Pandoc's Markdown, and remark.js'; I feel sad about most other flavors (Github's flavor is fine).
+1. There are painfully many flavors of Markdown in the world, but I really only have belief in two flavors: Pandoc's Markdown, and remark.js'; I feel sad about most other flavors (GitHub's flavor is fine).
 I think the author of remark.js has done an excellent job of inventing a reasonable flavor of Markdown that is suitable for slides.
 For example, I'm always in bad need of `.center[]`, but often have to use the ugly raw HTML like `<div style="text-align: center;"></div>`.
 With remark.js' Markdown, you can add arbitrary CSS classes to elements using syntax `.className[elements]`, which is very handy compared to `<span class="className"></span>`.

 1. There are several useful slide properties such as `class`, `background-image`, and `layout`.
 These are simple to write but can style individual slides in pretty much any way you want if you know a little bit CSS.
 Even if you don't know CSS, the built-in classes like `class: center, middle` are useful enough.